aurelienpierreeng/VirtualSecretary/docs/index.md

 from core import database, search

-# Open pre-computed artifacts from disk
+# Open pre-computed artifacts from disk in read-only mode.
+# The database contains the whole list of web pages for content filtering
-db = database.open_db("engine.db", mode="ro") # read-only mode is slightly faster
+db = database.open_db("engine.db", mode="ro")
+# The engine contains only a list of URLs and precomputed stats
 engine = search.Indexer.load("engine", db)

 # Run the user query